-FTP host name Use the domain name or IP address to access your site's FTP server.
-Do not use the ftp:// protocol wrong.

-$prefix.\ For\ example.\ \texttt{com}\ is\ correct\ whereas\ \texttt{ftp://ftp.example.com}\ is$ supports plain FTP and FTP over SSL connections, but not SFTP.
+and general guidennes FTP host name Use the domain name or IP address to access your site's FTP server.
+Do not use the ftp://protocol prefix.
+For example, ftp.example.com is correct whereas ftp://ftp.example.com is wrong.
+FTP Port Leave the default value (21) unless your host tells you otherwise.
+Do note that Kickstart only supports plain FTP and FTP over SSL connections, but not SFTP.
 If your host tells you to use port 22 - which is used only by SFTP - it won't work.

-FTP Port Leave the default value (21) unless your host tells you otherwise.
-Do note that Kickstart only
+Use FTP over SSL (FTPS) Use only if your host tells you it is supported.
+FTPS is not the same as SFTP, do not confuse those two!